 But the Sith, their ideals don’t fit in with the meditative kinds of fitness that work best for me (yoga, running, and other forms of endurance fitness).
-A few years ago–even last year–I was full of anger and passion and fear.
-Over the past year, though, I’ve worked very hard to be a calmer, more emotionally stable person.
-In that vein, the Jedi Code and its seeking of seeking peace, knowledge, and harmony.
+The past few years, I have full of anger and passion and fear.

 There is no emotion, there is peace.

 I used to joke that Fear and Anger from Disney’s Inside Out were my spirit animals.
 Lately, I joke that before I was able to find some kind of peace from my anxiety, I felt all the emotions, all the time, as much as I could feel them.

 The Jedi Code teaches that by learning to sit, breathe, and calm yourself, you can to learn to deal with the fear and anger that try to overwhelming you.
 Sitting in the discomfort of those emotions raging inside you can help find the center of peace that’s always there.